jinhuili-lab/pconf-pdb2contact/README.md

 PConPy/PDB2ContactMap
 ======
-## Update: 2025, the code is rabish.
+## Update: 2025, the previous code is rubbish.
 I abandan it and create a new, refer: https://github.com/jinhuili-lab/pdb2contact
 ## This is a copy of the PConPy.
 However, the raw version has many issues.
 I changed it.
 If useful for you, add a star, please.
 ```
 1. DSSP executable is not available in the provided ftp server.
 But I can get it using conda install -c salilab dssp, and the command is mkdssp instead of dssp.